FernandoCot/Boilerplate-NodeJS-SQL-SequelizeORM-Javascript/README.md

 $ sudo docker run --name nodeapi -e POSTGRES_PASSWORD=123456 -e POSTGRES_DB=nodeapi -e POSTGRES_USER=nodeapi -p 5432:5432 -d postgres
 ```

-In the "database.json" file, you can setup different database connections before running
-(development, test and production)
+PS: If you rather, in the "database.json" file, you can setup different database connections before running (development, test and production).

+After creating the database and starting the container, install the dependencies using "yarn".

+With all the dependencies installed, you can run the server either in development mode using "yarn dev" or in production mode using "yarn start".